timmcginley/Agile/Projects/Skate/README.md

 ## How could a skate park double up and have a second function in an urban environment?

 Ebbe Lykke from [Glifberg-Lykke](https://www.glifberglykke.com/) Skatepark Architecture Design are intersted in the ideas that you can come up to integrate Skateparks into other built environment functions.
-Ebbe would like to come and talk wiht us soon, so we can find out more about the awesome work they do.
+This will build on the success of their work at Høje Taatrup on the [worlds longest skatepark](https://www.slabzoo.com/all-articles/the-worlds-longest-skatepark) that also doubles as cloud burst infrastructure.
+Ebbe would like to come and talk with us soon, so we can find out more about the awesome work they do.

 ![image](https://github.com/timmcginley/Agile-Prototyping/assets/1415855/7c0f4c64-989e-4adf-96e9-221d9a44271a)